Byron/gitoxide/tasks.md

      * [x] from stdin()
   * [x] complete pack with trailer
   * **fixes**
-    * [ ] figure out why resolving the linux pack is so slow and fix it
+    * [x] figure out why resolving the linux pack is so slow and fix it
+    * [ ] Allow to provide a pre-resolve phase to initialize the resolver
+    * [ ] Use Tree in verify impl
     * [ ] handle ctrl+c similarly to the pretty version to prevent leakage (or find a way to use system temp files)
   * [ ] unit tests for bundle index write